-There might come a time when you’ll need to log in to your router to change a setting or two, most likely the network key for the Wi-Fi connection.
+There might come a time when you’ll need to log in to your router’s control panel to change a setting (most likely the password for your Wi-Fi network).

 But what happens if you can’t log in because you forgot the router’s username and/or password?